How do I achieve the Fitness results I want?

 Cardio (the painful one)

 I personally don't like cardio and don't do it as regularly as I probably should.
 However, it has its importance.
-There are immense studies in which it can even benefit bodybuilding training.
+There are a lot of studies in which it can even benefit bodybuilding training.

 But here we fall into the same doubt, how much is enough and how much is too much?